 Love them or hate them, there’s no denying that a pool cover can save massive amounts of water.

-Just how much varies depending on a number of factors (such as the surface area of the pool, the amount of wind, shade, water/air temperature).
-Anywhere between 2mm and 10mm of water every day is seen as an acceptable water loss – but this all adds up – and without rain or top ups, a pool can easily lose its entire volume of water – every year!
+Just how much water they save depends on a number of factors (such as the pool surface area, the amount of wind, shade, and water/air temperatures).
+Anywhere between 2mm and 10mm of water every day is seen as an acceptable water loss – but this all adds up – and without rain or top-ups, a pool can easily lose its entire volume of water – every year!